 The Department of Agriculture provides funding for fiber developments through several Telecommunications Programs.

-The Broadband ReConnect Program offers loans and grants to cover costs associated with constructing, improving, or the acquiring assets needed to deliver broadband services in rural areas.
+The Broadband ReConnect Program offers loans and grants to cover costs associated with constructing, improving, or acquiring assets needed to deliver broadband services in rural areas.
 Corporations, cooperatives, and local government agencies are all eligible to apply.

 The Community Connect Program gives financial assistance to developers aiming to facilitate “community-oriented connectivity” that leads to economic growth, better health care, quality public safety, and more.
 The application window is currently closed, but interested parties can seek additional information from their local General Field Representative.

 The Distance Learning & Telemedicine Grants Program supports telecommunications initiatives that promote education and health care in rural communities.
-While currently closed, the program may be an attractive option for fiber developers who can prove their networks will enhance education or health care access.
+While currently closed, the program may be an attractive option for fiber developers who can prove their networks will enhance education or healthcare access.

 The Rural Broadband Access Loan and Loan Guarantees Program, while currently closed, provides similar financial support to the ReConnect Program described above.
 Grantees can put funds towards construction, improvements, and acquisitions that enable high-speed broadband in rural areas.